Getting A Job At The BBC

 Logical Reasoning Test

-Logical reasoning tests (sometimes referred to as abstract, inductive, or diagrammatic reasoning tests) are a non-verbal aptitude test that assesses your ability to analyse and interpret abstract information and apply logic to draw relevant conclusions.
+Logical reasoning tests (sometimes referred to as abstract, inductive, or diagrammatic reasoning tests) are non-verbal aptitude test that assesses your ability to analyse and interpret abstract information and apply logic to draw relevant conclusions.
 Logical reasoning tests evaluate your problem-solving skills, which are essential for many roles at the BBC.

 The logical reasoning test will typically present you with a series of images, shapes, or patterns, from which you are required to recognise relationships between them to predict the next item in the sequence, spot the odd one out, or identify the missing item.